The association the Mont-Saint-Michel Trail

 An association is first and foremost a project supported by its members, and the Chemins du Mont-Saint-Michel will be happy to count on your material and moral support.

-Join and support the Association by becoming a member and help the Mont-Saint-Michel Trail to shine.
+Join and support the Association by becoming a member and help the Chemins du Mont-Saint-Michel to shine:

 27 € (individual) - 40 € couple - 10 € under 26, unemployed, disabled